Midnight (Doctor Who): Legacy

-The episode has been adapted three times for the stage: by students from Salford University's BA performing arts and media performance courses in March 2011, at the Lass O'Gowrie pub theatre in Manchester in January 2012, and by Sporadic Productions as part of the Adelaide Fringe in 2016.
+"Midnight" has also been adapted for the stage on three occasions: by students on the University of Salford's BA performing arts and media performance courses in March 2011, at the Lass O'Gowrie pub theatre in Manchester in January 2012, and by Sporadic Productions as part of the Adelaide Fringe in 2016.

-A sequel to the episode, "The Well", starring Ncuti Gatwa as the Fifteenth Doctor was broadcast in 2025.
+Davies later revisited the story in "The Well", a sequel episode broadcast in 2025 and starring Ncuti Gatwa as the Fifteenth Doctor.